-Table 89: ENERGY STAR® CFLs - In Service Rates
+Table 107: ENERGY STAR® CFLs - In Service Rates

-Program CFL ISR Retail (Time of Sale) and Direct Install 166 0.98
+Program CFL ISR Retail (Time of Sale) and Direct Install 0.98

-Table 90: ENERGY STAR® CFLs - IEF for Cooling/Heating Savings
+Table 108: ENERGY STAR® CFLs - IEF for Cooling/Heating Savings

-Heating Type Interactive Effects Factor (IEF E ) Gas Heat with AC 1.10
+Heating Type Interactive Effects Factor (IEF E )

+Gas Heat with AC 1.10

+Gas Heat with no AC 1.00

+Electric Resistance Heat with AC 0.83

+Electric Resistance Heat with no AC 0.73

-&lt;sup>163 Note that ENERGY STAR® has assigned new incandescent equivalent wattage lumen bins for the upcoming ENERGY STAR® lighting standards, coming into effect September 2014.
+&lt;sup>180 Note that ENERGY STAR® has assigned new incandescent equivalent wattage lumen bins for the upcoming ENERGY STAR® lighting standards, coming into effect September 2014.
 Due to the likelihood of sell-through of existing ENERGY STAR® lighting through fall 2014 and the on-going use of the EISA bin definitions, this TRM maintains the EISA lumen bins for assigning baseline wattage.
-Future TRM iterations of the AR TRM, however, may incorporate these new lumen bins for baseline wattage estimates.
+Future TRM iterations of the New Orleans TRM, however, may incorporate these new lumen bins for baseline wattage estimates.

-&lt;sup>164 Wattages developed using the 45 lpw standard that goes into effect in 2020.
+&lt;sup>181 Wattages developed using the 45 lpw standard that goes into effect in 2020.